MASTERPLANNING

 A healthy variety

-KDA have experience in providing facilities for a full range of sports, health and wellbeing activities.
+KDA has experience in providing facilities for a full range of sports, health and wellbeing activities.
 At a formal level, this includes sports centres housing internal courts, gymnasiums, therapy pools, viewing areas, linked academic spaces and associated facilities such as change rooms, storage and kiosks.
 Outdoor sporting fields, both artificial turf and grass, and external courts line marked to suit a variety of activities often supplement the built form.

 Half courts, hit up walls, ping pong tables, circuit tracks and mirrored kinetic studios have also been utilised for less formal activities and to encourage impromptu opportunities for more casual physical activity.